MohammedJayyab/Associations_Rules/readme.md

 This project uses:

+- Collaborative filtering: is a key technique used in eCommerce recommendation systems to predict and suggest items that a user might be interested in based on the behavior of other users.
+In essence, it assumes that if two users have historically interacted with similar products, they are likely to enjoy the same additional products in the future.
+This method relies on user interaction data such as purchases, ratings, or clicks to find patterns in customer preferences.
+Collaborative filtering is often used to enhance customer experience by recommending relevant products, increasing engagement, and driving sales.

+In this project, collaborative filtering would complement the market basket analysis by leveraging user behaviors to recommend products that are frequently bought together, improving cross-selling opportunities in a retail setting.
+The combination of collaborative filtering and the Apriori algorithm allows for a powerful recommendation engine that offers personalized and association-based suggestions to customers.

-The Apriori algorithm to find frequent itemsets and generate association rules.
+- The Apriori algorithm to find frequent itemsets and generate association rules.
   Real-world retail data to identify patterns of frequently bought products.

 ## Installation <a name="installation"></a>